Geography of British Columbia

 People and Landscapes in Transition, 4th Edition

-From the beginning of time, physical and human processes have altered BC’s landscape.
+From the beginning of time, physical and human processes have altered British Columbia’s landscape.
 Geographers seek to understand these processes, and this text provides students with the basic tools and techniques of their craft.
-In it, they will learn how to

 - the origins of the province's spectacular regional diversity

 - the impact of weather, climate, and physical features

 - geophysical hazards and their threat to life and property

 - the geography of resource harvesting and management.

 Part 2 unfolds chronologically, revealing not only the role that natural resources have played in settlement and development, but also the forces that are now at work transforming the province into an increasingly urban place centred on a service-oriented economy.

 In an era of climate change, it is more important than ever to understand the complex interaction between human influence on the landscape and the earth’s ever-changing physical processes.This book provides students with the tools, techniques, and knowledge they’ll need.

 Geography of British Columbia is an essential textbook for courses in British Columbia geography at the undergraduate and college level.